 Weird nest spots?

-Ducks and geese tend to choose their nesting sites based on criteria that doesn’t always make sense to our human minds.
-Particularly in urban areas, they often select areas like cement islands in the middle of parking lots, or enclosed school courtyards, that may seem like less-than-ideal choices from our perspective.
-However, these areas often have features that meet the needs of the nesting waterfowl – a wide, unobstructed view of approaching predators for a nesting goose pair, or a camouflaged nest site for a single female mallard.
+Ducks and geese choose nesting sites that don’t always make sense to us.
+Particularly in urban areas, they often select areas like cement islands in the middle of parking lots, or enclosed school courtyards, which may seem like less-than-ideal choices from our perspective.
+These unusual areas often have features that meet the needs of the nesting waterfowl – a wide, unobstructed view of approaching predators for a nesting goose pair, or a camouflaged nest site for a single female mallard.

 - Duck or goose families attempting to cross busy roadways

 - Ducks or geese nesting on high buildings (more than two storeys) where a fall could injure babies as they attempt to make their way from the area